ociu/sphinx-traceability-extension/example/index.rst

     To demonstrate stereotype usage in relationships.

-    To demonstrate invalid attribute, ASIL-X is not valid attribute (should not appear in e.g. item-list).
+    To demonstrate invalid attribute, X is not valid attribute for ASIL level (should not appear in e.g. item-list).

 .. requirement:: r100 A requirement using the ``requirement`` type